 Feedback in the control system is defined as a way of providing output (or a part of the output) back to the input.
 The signal can be either current or voltage depending on the operation.
 However, both positive and negative feedback possess unidirectional behaviour in the signal flow.

-Feedback plays a crucial role in control systems thus find various applications in the process control system, amplifier and oscillators, etc. Now, let us explore the various differentiating factors between the two.
+Feedback plays a crucial role in control systems thus find various applications in the process control system, amplifier, and oscillators, etc. Now, let us explore the various differentiating factors between the two.

 Content: Positive Vs Negative Feedback